Updated : Jan 17, 2020.

 This is a complimentary benefit by some specific cards and you don’t need to pay any extra fee.

 Look at the insurance coverage provided by the Yes Bank on the Yes Bank Preferred card.

-While one don’t wish you to have any medical emergency or baggage loss, surely having a complimentary insurance helps in saving a lot of money which otherwise can burn a big hole in one’s pocket.
+While one doesn’t wish you to have any medical emergency or baggage loss, surely having complimentary insurance helps in saving a lot of money which otherwise can burn a big hole in one’s pocket.

 Let’s Calculate Total yearly Savings